satub/satub.github.io/_posts/2016-8-14-Das-Model.md

  @title="Die Mensch-Maschine",
  @tracks=["Das Model", "Neonlicht"]></code></pre>

 How cool is that!
 Now I have half a mind to go and add ActiveModel::Dirty to a bunch of previous object relationship labs.
-Unfortunately, our time is limited, so I shall dispel such evil thoughts by watching some German television from the 80s.....(and I still have to figure out what went wrong with those .update validations...)
+Unfortunately, our time is limited, so I shall dispel such evil thoughts by watching some German television from the 80s.....

 [Watch Das Model by Kraftwerk on ZDF (youtube)](https://www.youtube.com/watch?v=84YCcDY4coU)